pjbiggs/Massey203311/Week9/Week9.md

 - combination 2: file _`500k_Cutoff1.txt`_ and taxonomic classification _`__Rhodobacter__`_
 - combination 3: file _`500k_Cutoff1.txt`_ and taxonomic classification _`__Methanomicrobiales__`_

 As with the code above, you are required to trim out the constant part of the taxonomic name to reduce the length of classification name.
-Please use the exact search term above, otherwise you will get far longer taxomony names and your plot will look very complex.
+Please use the exact search term above including the double underscores, otherwise you will get far longer taxomony names and your plot will look very complex, and be harder to interpret.

 #### Part B